moxiegirl/getstarted/content/windows/step_four.md

 1. Place your cursor at the prompt in the Boot2Docker terminal.

-2. Change to your Desktop directory.
+2. Change to your Desktop.

         $ cd Desktop

+3. From the command line, a folder called `testdocker` on your Desktop.

+        $ mkdir testdocker

+4. Change into the `tesetdocker` folder.

+        $ cd testdocker

 3. Create a Dockerfile in the current directory by typing `touch Dockerfile` and pressing RETURN.

+    Make sure you use a capital `D` in the file name.
+Linux file names are case sensitive.

         $ touch Dockerfile

     The command appears to do nothing but it actually creates the Dockerfile in the current directory.
 Just type `ls Dockerfile` to see it.

         $ ls Dockerfile
         Dockerfile